Glendale Personal Injury Lawyers Free Case Review

 $1.2 million

-Median wrongful death settlement in California state courts
+Median wrongful death settlement in California courts

 Bureau of Justice Statistics (2023)